MyLifeDigital/customer-postman/README.md

 ## Installing

-1. Import the collections in the collections directory
+1. Import the collections in the collections directory.
-2. Import the environments in the environments directory
+2. Import the environments in the environments directory.
 3. Set the environment variables like client id, client secret and the value of `app-id` to any appId you want to use based on environment

 ## Usage